-Tenjin Festival is Osaka's iconic grand festival drawing in 1.3 million people every year.
+Tenjin Matsuri (also known as the Tenjin Festival) is Osaka's iconic grand festival drawing in 1.3 million people every year.
 Various events are held in about one month with the biggest spectacle happening on July 25.

 The festival, also known as Tenjin Matsuri in Japanese, features magnificent events such as a parade of around 3,000 people called Rikutogyo and the river procession known as Funatogyo.